Robert Rogers (British Army officer): Northern campaign

-In 1758, Abercromby recognized Rogers' accomplishments by promoting him to Major, with the equally famous John Stark as his second in command.
+In 1758, Abercromby recognized Rogers's accomplishments by promoting him to Major, with the equally famous John Stark as his second in command.
 Rogers now held two ranks appropriate to his double role: Captain and Major.

 In 1759, the tide of the war turned and the British advanced on the city of Quebec.
 Major General Jeffrey Amherst, the newly appointed Commander-in-Chief of British forces in North America, had a brilliant and definitive idea.
 He dispatched Rogers and his rangers on an expedition far behind enemy lines to the west against the Abenakis at Saint-Francis in Quebec, a staging base for Indian raids into New England.
 Rogers led a force of two hundred rangers from Crown Point, New York, deep into French territory to Saint-Francis.

 At this time, the Indians near Saint-Francis had given up their aboriginal way of life and were living in a town next to a French mission.
 Rogers losses were 41 killed; 7 wounded 10 captured.
-Following the 3 October 1759 attack and successful destruction of Saint-Francis, Rogers' force ran out of food during their retreat back through the rugged wilderness of northern Vermont.
+Following the 3 October 1759 attack and successful destruction of Saint-Francis, Rogers's force ran out of food during their retreat back through the rugged wilderness of northern Vermont.
 The Rangers reached a safe location along the Connecticut River at the abandoned Fort Wentworth.
 Rogers left them encamped, and returned a few days later with food and relief forces from Fort at Number 4, now Charlestown, New Hampshire, the nearest British town.

 The destruction of Saint-Francis by Rogers was a major psychological victory, as the colonists no longer felt that they were helpless.
 The residents of Saint-Francis, a combined group of Abenakis and others, understood that they were no longer beyond reach.
 Abenaki raids along the frontier did not cease, but significantly diminished.